xp44mm/Notebook/F#/Programming with Objects.md

         member x.Dispose() = cleanup(); GC.SuppressFinalize(x)
 ```

 Note that you override the `Object.Finalize` method.
-This makes sure cleanup occurs if the object isn’t disposed of but is still garbage-collected.
-If the object is explicitly disposed of, you call `GC.SuppressFinalize()` to ensure that the object isn’t later finalized.
-The finalizer shouldn’t call the `Dispose()` of other managed objects, because they have their own finalizers if needed.
+This makes sure cleanup occurs if the object isn't disposed of but is still garbage-collected.
+If the object is explicitly disposed of, you call `GC.SuppressFinalize()` to ensure that the object isn't later finalized.
+The finalizer shouldn't call the `Dispose()` of other managed objects, because they have their own finalizers if needed.
 The following example session generates some customers, and tickets used by some of the customers are automatically reclaimed as they exit their scopes:

 ```F#
 > let bill = new Customer();;